OpenZeppelin/compound-monitoring/defender/README.md

 - TBD

 Other To do:
+- Migrate Staged components
+- Adjust all tests to work with new framework
-- Compare (diff) all serverless.yml files to templates - Not Started
+- Compare (diff) all serverless.yml files to templates - Done
 - Update the README
 - Verify all Autotask Scheduling - Done
 - Verify Autotask Stack variable matches actual stack - Done